teruterubozuuu/E-commerce-Console-Application/README.md

 # E-commerce-Console-Application
 //This is an activity that I did for my college requirement.
+Submitted on Sep 22,2022.

 //Below are the instructions given by our professor: